mpostol/OPC-UA-OOI/Networking/ReferenceApplication.Core/README.md

-# ReferenceApplication Core Functionality Library
+# `ReferenceApplication` Utilities

 ## Getting Started

-This library provides an implementation of a core functionality required by the `ReferenceApplication` and all its components that are helpful in writing well-structured and maintainable applications, including:
+The library `UAOOI.Networking.ReferenceApplication.Core` provides an implementation of a core functionality required by the `ReferenceApplication` and all its components that are helpful in writing well-structured and maintainable applications, including:
 - MVVM pattern
 - logging

+## Current release

+> Note; This library is not considered to be published as the NuGet package.

 <!--# TBD

 > NOTE The rest of document is just template